Petro-Ethereum/ERC-721-Token-For-Beginners/README.md

-#❗  This is a Forked Repository from Mr. AYIDouble.
+❗  This is a Forked Repository from Mr. AYIDouble.
+No copyright and intellectual property infringement intended.
 I have been trying to solve the **mint** function but to no avail.
+I only use Remix.
 I am trying to build a very basic ERC721 token for my school project.
 Please help me review this repository and help me fix it to working condition.
-I am new to Github. ❗  #
+I am new to Github. ❗

 🔮 Very Simple **ERC-721 Smart Contract Template** to create your own **ERC-721 Tokens** on the **Ethereum** Blockchain, with many customizable Options 🔮